Mountain View Corridor: Progress

 The segment between California Avenue and Interstate 80 is currently unfunded, and it is unknown when it will be completed.
-In September of 2021, funding was allocated to build the Phase 1 iteration of the segment running from 2100 North to Porter Rockwell Boulevard.
-Until the 2100 North to Porter Rockwell segment of the corridor is built in 2023, SR-85 will be routed along a concurrency with SR-68 between those roads.
+In September 2021, funding was allocated to build the Phase 1 iteration of the segment running from 2100 North to Porter Rockwell Boulevard.
+Until the 2100 North to Porter Rockwell segment of the corridor is completed in 2026, SR-85 will be routed along a concurrency with SR-68 between those roads.

 Exit list

 This following table lists the interchanges of the Mountain View Corridor at full build-out.